-When creating Spark AR effects, you may want your objects to be sized to real-world scale.
+When creating Meta Spark effects, you may want your objects to be sized to real-world scale.
 This is key when creating effects for business use cases.
 For example, if your effect allows users to place items from a furniture catalog in their living space, the 3D furniture should be sized based on the real-world space.

 - Enable Real-World Scale in the Inspector.
 Your object appears realistically scaled but only after a real-scale signal is detected.
 This means the user sees the object abruptly change size at some point after opening the effect.